Celebrate Read Across America

 Bringing in the community impresses on the children that no matter what they become in life, reading plays a major part.

-Two years ago, Tewksbury’s first responders were invited.
+One year, Tewksbury’s first responders were invited.
 Fire and police officers and EMTs were on hand, as were members of the military services and the School Committee.
-In past years, the town manager and other municipal officers have been invited — and Boston Marathon runners were on hand for one RAA celebration.
+In past years, the town manager and other municipal officers have been invited — and Boston Marathon runners were on hand for an RAA celebration.

 One of the most popular events has been “Read Across the Dewing,” with the students sitting in the hallway enjoying sustained silent reading.

-“Everyone just dropped everything and read,” Carleton said.
-“The kids loved it.”
+“Everyone just drops everything and reads,” Carleton said.
+“The kids love it.”

 Suggestions, resources and reading lists are available at nea.org/readacross.
 The site features a poster; the Read Across America song, oath and poem; and a link to the Dr. Seuss “Cat-a-log.”
 NEA’s Read Across America Facebook page offers even more ideas.